 How we react is the key.

 I’ll always remember looking into the eyes of my newborn and seeing a love I had never seen before.
 It was pure, boundless, and without reservation.
 I remember the feeling of my heart breaking open.
 At that moment, I caught a glimpse of who I truly was.
 I saw a love that lived in me, a part of myself I had forgotten, left behind, a part I knew well when I was a little girl.
 I sensed he would be my teacher: showing me the way to a sacred place within myself where all the love that is needed resides.
 He embodied a certain groundedness and sense of knowing.
 Could I find and preserve that quality within myself?
 Was I capable of honoring this great soul?
+It scared me.

 All of the tricks that used to distract him failed me.
 I felt completely overwhelmed as he became increasingly upset.
 I could feel the stress level rise in my body and felt myself wanting to scream: “Stop it!
 Give me a break!”

 But I didn't scream, thankfully.
 I mentioned above that Olivier's birth inspired me to find a better way to live.
 My investigations had taught me about past conditioning, how we keep energy and information in our bodies, and how it can come to the surface when we are triggered.
 At that moment I was able to identify that my feelings were not because of his actions, they were because of my conditioning.
 My whole being was remembering a time when I wanted attention and did not receive it.
 My son was simply mirroring a deep discontent that lived in me, the part of me that wanted to kick and scream to get the attention I deeply desired.
 I took a deep breath as I directed my attention toward the pressure I felt in my body, and tears rolled down my face as I began to release this intensity in me.